 - Trigonometric functions

 Textbooks, notebooks, dictionaries, calculators or other papers of any kind (except scratch paper provided by the test administrator for use with the mathematics tests) are not allowed in the testing room.
+Electronics are prohibited.
 Further, anyone who gives or receives help during the test or uses notes or books of any kind will not be allowed to continue the test.
 Following the test period, no test materials or notes may be removed from the room.
 The college may cancel any test score if there is reason to question its validity.
 Coats, backpacks, drinks of any kind and other items brought to testing will need to be stored in the testing room and not brought to the computer workstation.
 We will provide storage for these items.

 Your test scores and the information you provide when taking the tests will be used by the college for counseling and placement purposes.
 It may also be used by MCTC and the College Board or Educational Testing Service for research purposes.
 Your test information will not be used for any other reason without your permission.
 If the data is used for research purposes, special precautions will be taken to ensure that your identity is kept confidential.
 Any data received by ETS will be held for no more than three years.
 If you have any questions about the confidentiality of the data you have provided or about your test scores, you should see the college's test administrator.